 The two learning venues are linked in different ways.
 The schools address the coherence between the learning venues in their pedagogical didactical strategy.
 Teachers visit the apprentice’s company, and the student’s personal educational plan provides a key tool for integrating and coordinating the two learning venues.

-The Ministry of Education monitors the VET colleges by using quality supervision.
+The Ministry of Children and Education monitors the VET colleges by using quality supervision.
 The trade committees monitor the apprenticeship companies.
 VET colleges produce annual reports (part of quality-assurance practice) to the Ministry about their progress in achieving national goals and the agreed action plans.
-The student plan (Elevplan) and the logbook in which apprentices report on the tasks they undertake are concrete examples of measures supporting the coherence between the two learning venues.
+The student plan (Elevplan) and the log-book in which apprentices report on the tasks they undertake are concrete examples of measures supporting the coherence between the two learning venues.

 Training content from the alternating periods can be coordinated by using the student plan (Elevplan), an instrument where the school (first and foremost the teachers) provides: